wiebe-vandendriessche/AIBoMGen/README.md

      - The AIBoM was generated by the trusted system.
      - The AIBoM has not been tampered with.

-3. **Check Metadata**:
+3. **Verify the Associated in-toto Link File**:
+   - The user verifies the `.link` file referenced in the AIBoM by:
+     - Using the `/verify_in-toto_link` endpoint to validate the `.link` file against the signed layout.
+     - Ensuring that all recorded materials and products match the metadata in the `.link` file.

+4. **Verify Artifacts Against the AIBoM**:
+   - The user can verify the integrity of artifacts (e.g., datasets, models) by:
+     - Using the `/verify_file_hash` endpoint to compare the hash of an uploaded file against the recorded metadata in the `.link` file.
+     - Using the `/verify_minio_artifacts` endpoint to validate that materials and products stored in MinIO match the metadata in the `.link` file.

+5. **Verify the CycloneDX AIBoM**:
-   - The user inspects the AIBoM metadata to ensure everything looks valid.
+   - The user verifies the authenticity and integrity of the CycloneDX AIBoM by:
+     - Using the `/verify_bom_and_link` endpoint to validate the AIBoM's cryptographic signature using the platform's public key.
+     - Ensuring that the AIBoM's metadata and associated `.link` file are consistent and untampered.

-4. **Trust Decision**:
+6. **Trust Decision**:
-   - If the AIBoM passes all verification steps, the user can trust the AI system and proceed to use the trained model.
+   - If all verification steps succeed (or just step 5), the user can trust the AI system and proceed to use the trained model.
-   - If the AIBoM fails verification, the user should reject the model and notify the developer.
+   - If any verification step fails, the user should reject the model and notify the developer.

-5. **Optionaly verify artifacts (datasets, model, etc. ) provided to the user**
-   - Recompute the hashes of the provided artifacts (datasets, model, etc.).
-   - Compare the recomputed hashes with the hashes recorded in the **verified** AIBoM.
-   - If the hashes match, the artifacts given are authentic and untampered.

 ---